jonseymour/12coins/README.md

 one pair (h,i) is weighed on the same side twice and is never split.
 This arrangement prevents discrimination between of the relative weight of h and i.

-In fact, for this reason any structure that has more than one than one weighing with a structure from the set (s,t) cannot be a solution.
+In fact, for this reason any structure that has more than one weighing with a structure from the set (s,t) cannot be a solution.

 Another class of invalid solution is represented by structures that have more than 7T's on the left hand side.
 An example of this class is the solution